Last updated: 18.02.2024

 1. Click on Settings > Consignment types.

-2. On the tab General you will find the drop-down menu Assignment of CO2 emissions to original shipment.
-Choose how you want the CO2 emissions of the co-loading mission to be distributed between the original missions.
-More information on the drop-down menu options is available inConsignment types (window).
+2. On the General tab there is the Assignment of CO2 emissions to original shipment drop-down list.
+Choose if and how the CO2 emissions of the consignment shipment are to be distributed between the original shipments.
+For more information on the drop-down list options, seeConsignment types (window).

 3. Click on to save all changes.

-In the order reception, on the tab Order in the section Data the field CO2 emissions (g) can be displayed.
-What is shown there is the estimate, i.e. a first calculation of the CO2 emissions of the order in grams.
-If you hover over the field, you will see the values used for the calculation of CO2 emissions, see image below.
-For more information, see CO2 emission calculations in Opter above.
+The Estimated CO2 emissions (g) (formerly CO2 emissions (g)) field can be shown in the Data section in order reception.
+This shows the estimate, i.e. a first calculation of the order’s CO2 emissions in grams.
+Hovering over the field with the mouse displays the values used to calculate the estimated CO2 emissions, see the image below.
+For more information, see CO2 emissions calculations in Opter above.

 Tip